How Much Meter In 1 Km

 Q: Is the metric system used worldwide?
 A: Yes, the metric system is used by most countries around the world.
 The United States is one of the few countries that still primarily uses the imperial system.

 Q: How does the metric system simplify conversions?
 A: The metric system simplifies conversions because it is based on powers of 10.
-This means that converting between units involves simply multiplying or dividing by 10, 100, 1,000, etc.
+Put another way, converting between units involves simply multiplying or dividing by 10, 100, 1,000, etc.

 Q: What is the origin of the meter?
 A: The meter was originally defined as one ten-millionth of the distance from the Equator to the North Pole along a meridian.
 Today, it is defined more precisely in terms of the speed of light.